New Press (2024-Present)

 -

-["Depth Charge"] ... evokes a sense of submerged tension, where distorted sounds and muffled explosions mirror a psyche drowning in isolation.
+The opening track, "Depth Charge", sets the mood with its haunting imagery and dynamic, shifting sonic textures ... the song evokes a sense of submerged tension, where distorted sounds and muffled explosions mirror a psyche drowning in isolation.
 The track's sense of urgency anchors the EP's exploration of fascism, ethics, and the tension between the past and the future.

 —Sam Corrazza, Unxigned